mokchend/mysfpal-builds/README.md

 > Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 Big thanks to thoses amazing products and the Open Source community!
 __Note__: Combining thoses differents technologies into one single application is not an easy task.
 But I really enjoyed working on this application during my week-end & spare time.
-And how it is rewarding to see this application helping me to optimize my time while working on Salesforce.
+It is also rewarding to see this application helping me to optimize my time while working on Salesforce.

 # Releases Notes
 * Not released